 BACKGROUND: Following the establishment of the State of Washington Health Care Commission in 1990, the League actively monitored its public hearings, provided input, and attended meetings on state health care reform across the state.
-Since 1992, LWV representatives in Olympia have testified on behalf of our state positions during legislative sessions.
-The League collaborated with two coalitions-one supporting health care reform policies in concert with our positions and another working to ensure the inclusion of long term care.

 The Washington State Health Services Act of 1993, one of the most sweeping health care reform acts in the nation, was mostly repealed by the 1995 legislature.
 Financing was a major stumbling block, as was the model for health care delivery, which was an employer based, managed competition, multiple sponsor model of health care reform.
-During the next ten years, multiple initiatives were undertaken to expand access to health care as the crisis in coverage escalated, with fewer people being covered by insurance and for those with coverage, erosion in the adequacy of that coverage.
-Cost was the culprit-cost of care and of pharmaceutical benefits.

-The state League Board voted to become a member of the Washington Coalition for Insurance Parity in 1998, when this coalition sponsored Senate Bill 5425.
-The Coalition and this legislation called for parity for mental health benefits in health plans that do not self-insure.
-It took another eight years, until the 2006 legislative session, to get a bill passed and signed by the governor that will assure people with mental illness will have deductibles and co-pays on a par with the other illnesses covered by their policies if their policies offer coverage for mental illness.
-In 2007, mental health parity was extended to the individual and small group health plans and to disability insurance contracts.
+The state League Board voted to become a member of the Washington Coalition for Insurance Parity in 1998.
+It took eight years, until the 2006 legislative session, to get a bill passed and signed by the governor that will assure people with mental illness will have deductibles and co-pays on a par with the other illnesses covered by their policies.